sighupio/furyctl/README.md

 <!-- <KFD-DOCS> -->

-> We are in the process of rewriting `furyctl` from the ground up.
-The new version is called `furyctl-ng` and is currently in `alpha` status, and will be released starting from version `v0.25.0-alpha.1`.
-The former version of `furyctl` will be enter 'bugfix only' maintenance until the new version is stable enough to replace it, and it will live under the old `v0.1x` branches.
+> The next generation of `furyctl`, called "furyctl next", has been officially released.
+It is now in a stable state and available starting from version v0.25.0.
+The previous version, furyctl 0.11, is considered legacy and will only receive bug fixes.
+It will be maintained under the v0.11 branches.

 `furyctl` is the command line companion for the Kubernetes Fury Distribution to manage the **full lifecycle** of your Kubernetes Fury clusters.
 <br/>